Using Numerical Models of Poroelastic Fluid Flow to Constrain the Permeability Structure of Young Ocean Crust

 KEYWORDS

-hydrothermal convection mid-ocean ridge permeability heat flux circulation patterns seismology geology and tectonics poroelastic fluid flow
+mid-ocean ridge permeability heat flux hydrothermal convection seismology geology and tectonics circulation patterns poroelastic fluid flow